macs30200-s22/replication-materials-hazelchc/README.md

 ### Details to replicate the findings:
 1. Data collection
-- The code for scraping IMDB links and reviews for all movies can be found in `crawler.ipynb` (https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/crawler.ipynb).
-Running the code will produce `reviews.csv` ()
+- The code for scraping IMDB links and reviews for all movies can be found in [crawler.ipynb](https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/crawler.ipynb) .
+Running the code will produce `reviews.csv`().

 2. Data cleaning
-- The code for cleaning (formatting movie names, handling missing data, constructing pre/post period, calculating average rating, counting review number, and merging) the scraped data can be found in `data_cleaning.ipynb` ().
-Running the code will produce `final_data_2010_2019.csv` ().
+- The code for cleaning (formatting movie names, handling missing data, constructing pre/post period, calculating average rating, counting review number, and merging) the scraped data can be found in [data_cleaning.ipynb](https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/data_cleaning.ipynb).
+Running the code will produce [final_data_2010_2019.csv](https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/final_data_2010_2019.csv).

 3. Regression analysis
-- Running the `regression.ipynb` () will generate the regression table as shown above.
+- Running the [regression.ipynb](https://github.com/macs30200-s22/replication-materials-hazelchc/blob/main/regression.ipynb) will generate the regression table as shown above.

 ### How to cite the replication materials
 Chui, H., Effects of status increase on the evaluation of quality, (2022), GitHub repository, https://github.com/macs30200-s22/replication-materials-hazelchc.git